ngeltman/exbuvasa/README.md

 # exbuvasa
-expression builder validator and sanitizer for javascript
+EXpression BUilder VAlidator and SAnitizer for javascript